A sublime mountain retreat, combining an eco-chic guesthouse and self-catering suites, with magical views and faultless

 - Breathtaking views towards the jagged peaks of the Picos de Europa mountains: a true hiker's paradise

-- Warm, welcoming bedrooms with spoiling extras and very friendly prices
+- Warm, welcoming bedrooms and suites with spoiling extras and very friendly prices

 - Javier and Dave are natural hosts who put their heart and soul into their work - and it shows

 - This part of Asturias has it all - mountains, coast, culture, food, tranquility

 - Strict no children policy (a plus for many!)

 - The climate here is wetter than other parts of Spain, but the reward is green, green, green!

 - Apart from your hosts, almost no English is spoken locally (which is why we love it) - learn a few phrases before you come

 Best time to go